 3. Ever noticed that your linux system gets dog slow while "updatedb" is running?
 Apparently some systems are disabling it by default now, but a better solution might be to let it run, but control how fast it runs using slowdown.

-4. Say you want to transfer a file via your home network uplink to work, but you're using ssh or VNC or something at the same time.
+4. Say you want to transfer a file via your home network uplink to work, but you're using interactive ssh or VNC or something at the same time.
 It can really help a lot with interactive performance to put a slowdown on your file transfer.

 download here